-• Lambda creation and management can introduce run-time overhead.

-- Since the transaction body is a separate function, it cannot access varargs of its parent scope. - The syntax of using a lambda is less elegant than an atomic keyword.
+- Lambda creation and management can introduce run-time overhead. - Since the transaction body is a separate function, it cannot access varargs of its parent scope. - The syntax of using a lambda is less elegant than atomic do.

-The main implementation is an LLVM plugin that supports several software TM algorithms, as well as hardware and hybrid TM, and serialization of transactions on a reentrant mutex lock.
-Within the repository, there are also two "lite" implementations, which are library-only, corresponding to a system that serializes all transactions on a reentrant mutex, and a system that uses hardware TM (with fall-back to a mutex).
+As noted above, this approach to TM has been implemented as an LLVM plugin that supports several software TM algorithms, as well as hardware and hybrid TM, and serialization of transactions on a reentrant mutex lock.
+Within the repository, there are also two library-only implementations, corresponding to a system that serializes all transactions on a reentrant mutex, and a system that uses hardware TM (with fall-back to a mutex).